utiasASRL/starloc/README.md

 STAR-loc: Dataset for STereo And Range-based localization
 =========================================================

 This reporitory contains all the data files of the STAR-localization dataset in csv format.

 This reporitory is the recommended starting point for using the dataset.
-For background information on the data, including setup descriptions, calibration and postprocessing procedures, and links to the raw datafiles (in ROS bag format) please refer to our [arXiv (ADD LINK!)](link-here) report.
+For background information on the data, including setup descriptions, calibration and postprocessing procedures, and links to the raw datafiles (in ROS bag format) please refer to our [report](https://drive.google.com/file/d/1QbwCDW5RjnWJaWT-bpR-nFcC4loe5t9n/view?usp=drive_link).

-## Authors

 ## How to use

-- Quick start guide
-- Citation
+The dataset is provided in raw csv files and can thus be parsed from using your language of choice.
+For python, we recommend to take a look at the `reader.py` module provided in this repository (installation of `pandas` required).

 ## Frames